sacko87/sacko87.github.io/index.md

 ## Profile

 I am a self-motivated and competent software engineer.
-The mixture of academic and industry work has enabled me to break down problems to design software such that it is extensible and future proof.
+The mixture of academic and industry work has enabled me to break down problems to design software such that it is extensible and future-proof.
 It has also provided me with the skills to analyse technologies and languages quickly to see what is suitable for individual tasks.

 ## Education